-Combined Events.
-Each Tournament shall provide airport transportation beginning the day before the Qualifying Sign-In Deadline (provided that 24-hour notice is given to the Tournament) until the morning following the final day of the Tournament to:
+Combined Events and Challenger 175.
+Each Tournament shall provide airport transportation beginning two (2) days before the Qualifying Sign-In Deadline (provided that 24-hour notice is given to the Tournament) until the morning following the final day of the Tournament to:

-- All Qualifying and Main Draw players; - Player Support Team members when traveling with a player; and - ATP and WTA staff working at the Tournament.
+- · All Qualifying and Main Draw players; - · PST members when traveling with a player, and - · ATP and WTA staff working at the Tournament.

-6.19 Physiotherapist/Treatment Room
+6.20 Physiotherapist/Treatment Room